Venice

 Grand Canal

-Start your day with a gondola ride along the Grand Canal to admire the beautiful palaces and historic buildings that line the waterway.
+Start your day with a gondola ride along the Grand Canal, marveling at the picturesque palaces and bridges of Venice.

 12:00 PM - 02:00 PM